bicced/TonStory/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 license.
+See the [LICENSE](https://github.com/bicced/TonStory?tab=Apache-2.0-1-ov-file#readme) file for details.